 You just need to remember to have patience, dogs all learn at their own pace and love routine, so need time to adjust.

-Read Next: Dog Desexing - Is It Important?
+Read Next: Dog Desexing - What are the Benefits?